Respite Care Programs

-At Central Minnesota Elder Network, the Respite Care Programs are available to seniors age fifty-five and older and provided by volunteers of the same age.
+At Central Minnesota Elder Network, the Respite Care Programs are available to seniors age fifty-five and older.
 Respite care offers the caregiver a temporary break from the responsibilities of providing care to a loved one.

 Our Respite Care Program RN Coordinator completes an in-home assessment to determine the needs and interests of both the caregiver and the care receiver for all respite care services.